LottieFiles/lottie-docs/docs/rendering.md

 ### 3D Transform

-If you have a 3D transform, the process is similar, with `a`, `p`, `s`, using their 3D matrices, not that for `p` and `a` the Z axis is inverted.
+If you have a 3D transform, the process is similar, with `a`, `p`, `s`, using their 3D matrices, note that for `p` and `a` the Z axis is inverted.

 The rotation step is a bit more complicated, with the 2D rotation being equivalent to a Z rotation.